MerginMaps/docs/src/misc/write-docs/index.md

 ### How Search Works

 We do not use the full search, but rather limited.
 The search at the documentation page only indexes the titles and headers in all articles.
 Another reason to make sure your headers are meaningful :)

+### How to Add New Page to Menu

+1. Add the page in `src/.vuepress/sidebar/en.js`, the order of articles in the menu is always "concepts - how to - reference".
+2. Add the page in `src/index.md`

 ## Using Markdown